The Language of the Lords

 RELATED

-I'd been reading a book on how to read Maya glyphs (specifically Reading the Maya Glyphs by Michael D. Coe and Mark Van Stone; incredibly detailed book and super interesting, highly recommended if you're at all interested in Maya culture) and, like almost any fun script, it immediately set my brain churning on how I could do something similar.
+In autumn of 2021 I'd been reading a book on how to read Maya glyphs (specifically Reading the Maya Glyphs by Michael D. Coe and Mark Van Stone; incredibly detailed book and super interesting, highly recommended if you're at all interested in Maya culture) and, like almost any fun script, it immediately set my brain churning on how I could do something similar.
 Spire and I had been working on a worldbuilding project featuring demons and angels and I thought it would be a great backdrop for some funky little lizard heads.

 The sprawling city-fortress of Castle is ruled by demonic Lords, divided into ever-bickering Houses.
 Angels are an enslaved caste who must serve and fight for their lords.
 If there was a time before the Lords' reign over Castle, no one alive remembers it.